programminghistorian/ph-submissions/lessons/sonification.md

 Save this script as `music1.py`.
 At your terminal or command prompt, run the script:

-`python music1.py`
+`$ python music1.py`

 A new file, `myfile.mid` will be written to your directory.
 To hear this file, you can open it with Quicktime or Windows Media Player.
 (You can add instrumentation to it by opening it in Garageband or [LMMS](https://lmms.io/)).

 `Music1.py` imports miditime (remember, you must do `pip install miditime` before running the script).
 Then, it creates an output file destination and sets the tempo.
 The notes are all listed individually, where the first number is the time when the note should be played, the pitch of the note (ie, the actual note!), how hard or rythmically the note is hit (the attack), and then how long the note lasts.
-The notes are then written to the track, and then the track is written to `myfile.mid`
+The notes are then written to the track, and then the track is written to `myfile.mid`.
+You can listen to .mid using Quicktime (Mac) or Media Player (PC).

 Play with this script now, and add more notes.
 The notes for 'Baa Baa Black Sheep' are: